 Level 3 / DC Fast Charging (DCFC)

-Level 3 chargers, also known as DC Fast Chargers (DCFC), can recharge an EV from zero to 80% in 30 minutes or less.
-For instance, the 2020 Nissan Leaf mentioned above can use a DC Fast Charger and fully recharge in about 30 minutes.
-There are also Tesla Supercharger stations that can charge even faster, but they are proprietary connectors that only work with Teslas.
+Level 3 chargers, also known as DC Fast Chargers (DCFC), can recharge an EV from zero to 80% in about 30 minutes.
+There are Tesla Supercharger stations that can charge even faster, but they are proprietary connectors that only work with Teslas.

-Level 3 chargers use three common connectors: the CCS (Combined Charging System) plug, the CHAdeMO plug and the Tesla plug.
+Level 3 chargers use three common connectors: the Combined Charging System (CCS) plug, the CHAdeMO plug and the Tesla plug.
 The three connectors are different but serve the same purpose.
 Many public Level 3 charging stations support several formats but, depending on your vehicle, your car will support only one of the three connectors.

 The CCS connection is often used for vehicles made by European and American vehicle brands, such as the BMW i3 and the Chevy Bolt.
 The CHAdeMO connection is used in Asian models like the Nissan Leaf and the Kia Soul.
 Last but not least, the Tesla plug is only available for Tesla vehicles.

-Due to the complexity and cost, Level 3 chargers are primarily used for public charging and not at home.
-To give an idea, a typical Level 3 charging station can range from $10,000 to $50,000, not including installation.
+Due to the complexity and cost, Level 3 chargers are primarily used for public charging.
 Although fast, it is not recommended to use Level 3 charging stations regularly, because they do negatively impact the life of the battery over time.